ParsaYadollahi/ShopifyChallengeFall2021/README.md

 Clone this repo and run `npm install` while in the repo root directory to install project dependencies.

-There are three commands available:
+There are three commands available from the root directory:

 ```